 ODBMSs allow you to store objects directly without any mapping to different data structures.
 This is shown in the figure below.
 Mapping to different data structures is called "impedance mismatch."
 Impedance mismatch slows down performance on complex data because of the need to map from one data structure (tables) to another (objects).
 ODBMSs have no impedance mismatch.
 For more information on impedance mismatch and mapping, see the related content below.
 More on complex data.

-More detail for the current topic: No Impedance Mismatch
+More Detail on No Impedance Mismatch

 The Savvy Manager's Guide